Building resilient businesses with cloud based voice

 Let’s be honest: it’s pretty rare to see voice technology at the front and centre of a digital transformation strategy.

-It doesn’t get neatly as much air-time or attention as some of the more ‘exciting’ technologies like augmented reality or artificial intelligence.
+It doesn’t get nearly as much air-time or attention as some of the more ‘exciting’ technologies like augmented reality or artificial intelligence.

 But with flexible working becoming increasingly linked to job satisfaction and 78%1 of businesses citing cyber security as one of their top priorities, there’s never been a better time to invest in cloud-based voice tools.